cberzan/ticktockman/README.md

-The project is structured as follows: `src` contains the visualization code, `sample-data` contains a sample CSV dataset, and `tools` contains scripts to convert datasets from CSV to JSON and vice versa. `bundle` contains the necessary files to run Ticktockman in a browser.
+The project is structured as follows: `src` contains the visualization code, `sample-data` contains a sample CSV dataset, and `tools` contains scripts to convert datasets from CSV to JSON and vice versa. `bundle` contains the necessary files to run Ticktockman in the browser.

 Within `src`, the main data structures are described above the `preprocessData` function in `app.js`.
 The three visualizations appearing on the main page are